 If it is determined that negotiations will not be reached amicably in a construction dispute, presenting the case in front of a judge or jury may be the most favorable option in resolving the matter.
 Litigation is best to be entered with a knowledgeable St. Petersburg construction litigation attorney who has extensive working knowledge in construction law and contract disputes.
 While construction litigation should be a last resort, if all other previous resolution options have failed, it may be the only way to settle your case.

 Construction Litigation and Arbitration Attorneys in St. Petersburg

-With over 15 years of years of combined experience working in the construction industry, the Trent Cotney, P.A. team of arbitration and construction litigation attorneys in St. Petersburg have successfully assisted clients with disputes involving lien claims, payment and performance bonds, negligent design, defective construction, lien foreclosures, breach of contract, real property disputes, and more.
+With over 15 years of years of combined experience working in the construction industry, the Cotney Construction Law team of arbitration and construction litigation attorneys in St. Petersburg have successfully assisted clients with disputes involving lien claims, payment and performance bonds, negligent design, defective construction, lien foreclosures, breach of contract, real property disputes, and more.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.